bryank91/scrapy/readme.md

 Supported sites
 - Shopify

+## Configuration
+Ensure this is performed before any of the task
+1. Create a headers.json file.
+You can refer to an example in `headers.example.json`

 ## Running in Docker and Development
 #### Local Development
 > This runs as nodemon which allows watch